-Pressure can be applied to the valve as system pressure increases, or by slowly opening the block valve (if there is one) after the system has attained operating pressure.
-Pressure will flow through the pilot valve into the dome cavity of the main valve and seat the piston.
+Pressure can be applied to the valve as system pressure increases.
+Pressure will flow through the pilot valve into the dome cavity of the main valve and seat the main valve piston.
 The valve may briefly vent to the exhaust before the dome is fully pressurized.
 Verify that the valve seat is leak-tight, in accordance with Section 6.1.